grafana/loki/docs/sources/logql/functions.md

 ## ToLower & ToUpper

-Convert the entire string to lowercase or uppercase.
+This function converts the entire string to lowercase or uppercase.

 Signatures: